 The Nook Pebble Pure Crib Mattress retails for around $395 and is made by a company based in southern California who use locally sourced materials where possible.
 Increasingly popular, this stylish crib mattress is made with organic coconut coir blended with natural latex foam and covered in organic wool.
 The mattress comes in 11 colors with a removable and washable cover made of eucalyptus fiber infused with zinc, organic cotton ‘non-toxic poly blend’, and an Easy-Close Nylon Zipper.

-- Mattress is dual sided, meaning that it can be used in infancy and through the toddler years
+Highlights: Mattress is dual sided, meaning that it can be used in infancy and through the toddler years.
+Has a breathable cover without the typical plastic wraps on other mattresses.
+Waterproof with a removable and washable cover.

 |Country of Origin:||USA|